OpenIrelandNetwork/OIN-Website/content/about/contact.md

 type: wide
 ---

-Open Ireland Network is a Blah Blah.
+"**Open Ireland Network** is a not-for-profit organisation that supports the growing community of organisations and individuals across the island of Ireland who are passionate about all things open."